Download the SAF Grand Challenge: Tracking Metrics and Mid-2024 Dashboard fact sheet. |

 - Through June 2024, SAF is predominantly based on conversion of fat, oil, and grease feedstocks through the hydroprocessed esters and fatty acids (HEFA) process.

-- Based on public reporting, major producers in this time frame include World Energy, Montana Renewables, Sinclair, GEVO, and Neste Oil.
+- Based on public reporting, major commercial producers in this time frame include World Energy, Montana Renewables, Sinclair, and Neste Oil.

 a RIN data are currently the best available data source.
 In the future, the plan is to solicit SAF production data directly from U.S. producers. |